This blog post is part of a series where I take a detailed look at how I’m investing in quality dividend stocks for long-term income and growth.

 What does any of that have to do with enduring competitive advantages and companies that can grow their dividends for decades?

-The answer is, everything.
+The answer is.. everything.

 If a company provides products or services that generate high net returns on capital, it will soon face an increase in competition and an increase in supply that drives down prices until net returns on capital are mediocre at best.
-It should, therefore, only be possible for companies to produce high net returns on capital for relatively short periods of time, perhaps a handful of years at most.
+It should, therefore, only be possible for companies to produce high net returns on capital for relatively short periods, perhaps a handful of years at most.

 This matters, not just because higher returns on capital can fuel higher sustainable growth rates, but also because these companies are much more likely to still exist in a few decades.

 Don’t forget that capitalism is an endless battle for survival.
-Companies that generate consistently low returns on capital are competitively weak and they typically get killed off pretty quickly.
+Companies that generate consistently low returns on capital are competitively weak, and they typically get killed off pretty quickly.
 Companies that generate consistently mediocre returns on capital are competitively mediocre, and they may survive for a few decades if they’re lucky.
-But companies that generate consistently high returns on capital have enduring competitive strengths, and this is precisely what allows them to survive and thrive for many decades.
+However, companies that generate consistently high returns on capital have enduring competitive strengths, and this is precisely what allows them to survive and thrive for many decades.

 To take account of the importance of sustained high returns, I always measure net returns on capital over a decade, which I think is the minimum needed to gain any insight into the durability of a company’s competitiveness.

-- Okay = Between 10% and 15%
+- Okay = Between 7% and 10%

-- Bad = Below 10%
+- Bad = Below 7%

 Using profit margin as a supporting indicator of quality

-Although I think return on equity is the foundational profitability ratio and net return on capital is effectively a debt-adjusted version of return on equity, other profitability ratios can still be useful.
+Although I think that return on equity is the foundational profitability ratio and net return on capital is effectively a debt-adjusted version of return on equity, other profitability ratios can still be useful.

-Profit margin is perhaps the best-known profitability metric and although profit margins vary widely from industry to industry, I still think it’s a useful supplementary ratio.
+Profit margin is perhaps the best-known profitability metric, and although profit margins vary widely from industry to industry, I still think it’s a useful supplementary ratio.

 Profit margin is the ratio of profit to revenues, expressed as a percentage, so if a supermarket sells a tin of beans for £1 and makes a profit of 1p, its profit margin on that tin is 1%.
-This effectively tell you how much value a company adds to the products or services it provides.
+This effectively tells you how much value a company adds to the products or services it provides.

 Using a tin of beans as an example again, if a supermarket makes a 1p profit on a £1 tin of beans, it must have had expenses of 99p, so 99% of the value of the tin was provided by resources that are "outside" the company (the bean farmer, the tin manufacturer, electricity suppliers and even the company’s employees).
 What the company provides is the specific way these resources are brought together and organised, and in this example, the specific organisation and behaviour of the company added a mere 1% of value to that tin of beans.

 As I’ve already said, profit margins do vary widely by industry.
-For example, supermarkets typically have margins of around 3% whereas investment platforms often have profit margins of 30% or more.
+For example, supermarkets typically have margins of around 3%, whereas investment platforms often have profit margins of 30% or more.
 This doesn’t mean investment platforms are "better" businesses than supermarkets or that the market for investment platforms is less competitive, it just means they’re different.

 When I look at profit margins, I’m mostly looking to avoid companies with very low margins.
-If a company makes a profit margin of 1% then it doesn’t take much to wipe those profits out.
-If there’s a sudden rise in energy prices or wages, or a significant decline in demand and revenues, low-margin companies are at serious risk of turning profits into losses, and losses are generally not conducive to safe, reliable dividends.
+If a company makes a profit margin of 1%, then it doesn’t take much to wipe those profits out.
+If there’s a sudden rise in energy prices or wages or a significant decline in demand and revenues, low-margin companies are at serious risk of turning profits into losses, and losses are generally not conducive to safe, reliable dividends.

 - Good = Above 10%